 Despite the issues presented by her simulated wounds, Aali worked to bring her weapon up and return fire against her attacker.
 Rol responded by hitting his thrusters to match an educated guess and executed a 'turn in space' that had even Munarshu thinking, Damn!
 That looked good the way he did it!'
 But Rol was well enough trained it should both look good and be effective.

 Realizing Rol and Aali were drawing fire because they'd risen enough to be seen, Mikah decided to rise on an angle.
-She hoped this would bring her into the fight on an unexpected flank, so she might get the first shot off once she saw an enemy.
+She hoped this would bring her into the fight on an unexpected flank, so she had a chance to get the first shot off when she saw any enemy.
 Hitting her thrusters hard, Mikah set her fire selector to "ten shot".
 As she rose, so did Terin!
 As a result, everyone active in the maze was in a position to see and be seen by everyone else.
 So it was a question of who would see the new combatants first?

-As Munarshu fired, he concentrated on Aali because he'd already wounded her.
+Munarshu concentrated on Aali while firing, because he'd already wounded her.
 Unfortunately, her armor ate all the damage from his fire.
 Aali's return fire ripped into Munarshu in a wave with Rol's fire, chopping Munarshu to meat before Mikah's fired joined the attack.
-As his armor locked up and the lights went out, Munarshu could only say to himself, "If you're gonna die, Die Big!"
-Terin came into the open and focused on Rol and Aali as a group shot, and let fly...missing both his targets thanks to his issues operating in zero-g.
+With his armor locking up and the lights going out, Munarshu could only say to himself, "If you're gonna die, Die Big!"
+Terin came into the open and focused on Rol and Aali as a group shot, and let fly...missing both his targets thanks to his "wounds", sensor damage and issues operating in zero-g.

-As the pulses from Mikah's laser carb burned into Terin's combat armor, the needles from Rol's gauss rifle stitched into the navigator and nearly finished him off.
-And as the firing stopped, Aali found herself turning to fire at a drifting body with the barest flicker of life indicators.
-And then the simulator ended the battle as the grav-plates gently lowered the crew to the deck as the maze walls disappeared.
+The pulses from Mikah's laser carb burned into Terin's combat armor while the needles from Rol's gauss rifle stitched into the navigator and nearly finished him off.
+When the firing stopped, Aali found herself turning to fire at a drifting body with the barest flicker of life indicators.
+Then, the simulator ended the battle as the grav-plates gently lowered the crew to the deck as the maze walls disappeared.
 Unlocked, Terin looked at Rol, Aali and Mikah and said, "I'd have had you if I didn't get hit by a flying Emkir."
 This got a huge round of laughter from the others as they prepared to head for the showers.

-Once done cleaning up and recovering from that round, the crew realized the regular media had joined the sports media in the waiting rooms.
-They were an added obstacle to deal with along with those who wanted to ask the piss-poor performance of the crew as they waited for the room to reset.
+Done cleaning up and recovering from that round, the crew realized the regular media had joined the sports media in the waiting rooms.
+They were an added obstacle to deal with, along with those who wanted to ask the piss-poor performance of the crew as they waited for the room to reset.
 So the crew mixed things up in additional battles, with more balanced teams.
 They even checked out the toys for sale, for the future.

 In the venue store, they found they could buy a range of toys from virtual grenades to significant tech-toys.
 They also talked about integrating their HUD's using the battle computer in Zimzod's battledress.
 Zimzod pointed out they'd need his permission and digital access to his armor's data system.
 And he made it clear he didn't trust all of them well enough for that.
 After a number of additional battles, the crew cleaned up and ordered a taxi to head out for lunch before heading to the sports network to deal with the contracts.
-As they hit the road, it was 11:45 am, they were in a cab and had yet to decide who was paying.
+They hit the road at 11:45 am, in a cab while they'd not yet decided who was paying?

 _________________________________________________________________________ Next: Plans, Risks and Opportunities